Who we are

 Darcy Golden (she, her)

-Clinic Co-Lead and Staff Lawyer
+Staff Lawyer

 Darcy Golden (she, her)

-Clinic Co-Lead and Staff Lawyer
+Staff Lawyer

 Darcy Golden is a dedicated legal advocate.
 Prior to joining the IRLC, Darcy worked with newcomers to Canada as a sole practitioner in private practice.
 Darcy’s legal education includes an internship at the Commonwealth Human Rights Initiative in Accra, Ghana, a fellowship at the Aboriginal Legal Services of Toronto and an internship at the Together Against Poverty Society in Victoria, BC.
 Darcy has represented clients at the Immigration and Refugee Board, the Federal Court and the Provincial Court of British Columbia.